Why You Shouldn't Feel Bad For Filing Child Support

 Those are the mothers who are shamed and automatically label by the masses as bitter about a failed relationship.
 When in reality she just wants to provide for her child with the assistance of the father; as it should be.
 There is no reason for single moms to feel guilty for filing for child support.

-Tell me, is it bad to need child support after making a child with another person?
+Tell me, is it bad to need child support payments after making a child with another person?
 Especially if a father is NOT willingly stepping up to help?
-Kids are expensive.
+Child maintenance is expensive.
 The financial burden should not rest with the mom even if she can manage on her own.
 Me personally am pro-choice, do what you have to do.
 It's your life, live it as best you can and not let others shame you because of their personal feelings.

 In an article on TIME, they stated that many sociologists reported believing that the current system of child support payments often leads mothers to deny fathers access to their children until they have paid what they owe, therefore acidifying the relationships.
 That happens to be true is some cases and in no way benefits the child.
 A child is not a weapon for anyone to use to get their way.

-In the eyes of the law, the non-custodial parent (the father) still has the right to see his child.
+In the eyes of the law, the non-custodial parent still has the right to see his child.
 These are two separate cases and should be acknowledged as such.
 If a mother is withdrawing visitation from the dad, it could also endanger her position in court.
-Below are other means that could be taken if the father misses child support payments.
+Below are other means that could be taken if the father stop paying child support:

 Garnishing his pay